JoeyDiMart/MusicML/paper.md

 being more successful.
 Do you have any advice to a future researcher – building on your proof of concept – on things they should do or try to improve the system or get better results.
 (E.g., different data, more data, more/different computing hardware)
+- After lots of editing neural network sizes, different scalars, tweaking iterations and other variables, 83% was the most accurate model.
+- .wav files were uploaded and analyzed and not all were correct, one song in particular was titled "Jazz background music" (file [jazz-412597.wav]) and to the human ear it's clearly a jazz song, but this was predicted to be pop.
+- for the future, a more powerful machine would be needed.
+1000 songs is no where near big enough since each genre only gets 100 songs to train on.
+On top of this, each song is split into 30 second clips
+- Right now, a model can be trained in minutes, but if thousands more full songs were utilized it would take multiple hours to train

 8. What is the potential impact of machine learning in the area that you explored?
 What